Humberto-C/corecodeio-bootcamp/week1/data/2-and-3-wednesday.md

 # Wednesday Challenges

-2. Translate the year you where born to binary, decimal and hexadecimal
+2. Translate the year you where born to binary and hexadecimal numbers

 Binary numbers are given in base 2 raised to "n", and we read them with the exponent "0" and increasing it by one from left to right, like this: